 So again, the best course of action is to check your card’s terms to find out what kind of coverage it has.
 And if you’re in the market for a new card, WalletHub’s editors have prepared a report on the cards with the best travel insurance to help you out.

-World Mastercard is one of the top tiers for Mastercard network benefits.
-So if you have a World Mastercard credit card, you get all of the perks afforded people with Standard, Gold and Platinum Mastercards, plus the following:
+World Mastercard is the middle tier for Mastercard network benefits.
+Its benefits are better than those that come with Standard Mastercard, but not quite as extensive as those granted by World Elite Mastercard.
+So if you have a World Mastercard credit card, you get all of the perks afforded to people with Standard Mastercard, plus several extra benefits.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.